 - Create a network of real-time collaboration and discussion

-Our In-Country Project Director: Benson Lemara, Friends of Maasai Forest
+Our In-Country Project Manager: Benson Lemara, Friends of Maasai Forest